 Eligibility for Space A Flights?

 Service members, dependents, reserve & guard members, and retirees are eligible for Space A flights but have different priority levels.
-The higher your category, the more likely Space A flight will work for you.
-Emergency orders also take priority and will bump even the highest ranking.
+The higher priority your category, the more likely Space A flights will work for you.
+Emergency orders also take priority and will bump even the highest ranking passengers.
 It should also be remembered that not every military flight has space available.
 If you are not contained within this eligibility, you cannot take Space A flights which is important to remember for family members.